TheRedDev/strapdown/README.md

 # Strapdown.js

 Strapdown.js makes it embarrassingly simple to create elegant Markdown documents.
 No server-side compilation required.

 This is a fork of the awesome project at http://strapdownjs.com

-This fork adds auto generated table of contents and can be used as a jQuery plugin.
+https://github.com/ndossougbe/strapdown added a TOC, which is awesome, but only had one theme built in.
+This fork adds all the bootswatch themes through several ugly hacks :-).

 For more, please see: